Em-Ant/fcc-course/README.md

 ### Bonfire, Ziplines and Node.js based tutorials

 This is a local copy of my solutions for the basic - intermediate challenges for the [freeCodeCamp](http://www.freecodecamp.com/map) course.
 The advanced full-stack projects (*Basejumps*) will be hosted on Heroku, and will have their own repositories.

-All the *Bonfires* solutions are reported in a single file.
-Maybe in the future I'll give them a better structure.

 The solutions to the front-end challenges (*Ziplines*) have their own folder.
 They are also published on my [Codepen](http://codepen.io/Em-Ant/) profile.
 The image resources needed for are them provided  in local `./img` folders, where needed.
 The external JS libraries, and CSS components are linked via CDN, so you have to be connected to the Web to use the projects without any modification.